Yarnemeuris/Guess-the-smurf/README.md

 ## current features
 - Start a game.
 - Toggle which cards you think can/can't be the one you're opponent has.
+- Join games with random people.
 - Ask and answer questions via the chat function.
-- Join games with random people.
+- Guess if the final card is right.
+- Win or lose.

 ## why smurfes
 When deciding on the theme I wanted for the game, I chose the Smurfs for a couple of reasons.